-Operating return 2020 2019 Return on equity: net profit/loss equity = (5.6%) = (12.8%)
+Operating return 2021 2020 Return on equity: net profit/loss equity = 16.4% = (5.6%)

-Solvency 2020 2019 Safety margin: net income/loss total revenue = (3.0%) = (5.9%)
+Safety margin 2021 2020 Safety margin: net income/loss total revenue = 11.2% = (3.0%)

 The safety margin indicator is an amount by percentage by which revenue is able to drop before TFA's breakeven is reached.
 On examination it is identified that the safety margin for TFA is reasonably low historically (as with a not-for-profit enterprise) and large movements in revenue may place operations at risk; without consideration of cost management.
-Cost management in relation to 2020 has allowed for the intentional and tactical investment of financial resources, particularly due to extenuating economic circumstances.
+Cost management in relation to 2021 has allowed for the intentional and tactical investment of financial resources, particularly due to extenuating economic circumstances.